 The director of media relations oversees the College's external news outreach and announces public events to calendar listing editors of all the regional media, including e-newsletters, print, radio and TV.
 Print announcements include submissions, at least one month in advance, to both major daily and regional community newspapers.
 For artistic events or lectures, the director also sends announcements to media organizations that have long lead times, such as regional monthly lifestyle magazines.
 These magazines require event information three months in advance.
 Each media outlet may or may not choose to run the event as a calendar listing.

 For high-profile lecturers, performers and art exhibitions, organizers should contact the director of media relations for advice and guidance about outreach to local media.
 Organizers should alert the director at least a month in advance to ensure that media needs may be assessed and accommodated.

-In addition, consider listing the event in LancasterOnline.
+In addition, consider listing the event in LancasterOnline, the website of LNP.